dagahren/Evomics/readme.md

 * Still looking at Read 2, take a look at the “Per base N content” and “Overrepresented sequences”.
 Do you think this is good data?

 ##### Exercise 5
+* We will use cutadapt to filter and trim the data from an Illumina sequencing run of some microRNA.
+This data can be found in the file
+SRR026762-sample.fastq.gz.

+* Analyse the quality of the data using FastQC and make a diagnosis of the data.
+What is the source of the overrepresented sequences?
+* You are now going to use cutadapt to remove low quality bases and trim the adaptor sequence (these are on the 3’ end).
+The adaptor used to generate this library was SmallRNA3pAdapter_1.5 ATCTCGTATGCCGTCTTCTGCTTG.
+This time we have to tell cutadapt the adaptor sequence in the command and not in a file.
+Again, you’ll need to work out the command to run.
+To look at the cutadapt manual use:

+<pre>cutadapt --help </pre>

+You won’t need to unzip the file.
+Make sure that you specify an output file.

+* Analyse the filtered reads with FastQC and make a new diagnosis of the data.
+What do you observe?
+Are you satisfied with the outcome?

+##### Exercise 6
 Let’s look at some Illumina MiSeq paired end sequencing data from an amplicon study - 1_TAAGGCGA-TAGATCGC_L001_R1_001.fastq and 1_TAAGGCGA-TAGATCGC_L001_R2_001.fastq
 * Use FastQC to assess the quality (you can use either the graphical user interface or the command line).